 As an undergraduate Nadja received a scholarship to study Journalism at New York University, then went on to complete her first Master's degree in Cultural Anthropology at Humboldt University in Berlin.
 Upon realizing that photography was the ideal tool to combine her interests, she majored in Photojournalism at the University of Westminster in London, graduating with distinction in September 2013.

-2016 - FotoVisura Photography Grant, 2016 - MOPLA - Month of Photography LA Open Call, 2016 - MIFA 2016 (Moscow International Foto Awards), 2016 - International Photography Awards, 2016 - 'Family of Man' International Photography Awards, 2016 - The Emerging Photographer Fund / BURN Magazine, 2006 - Scholarship DAAD (German Academic Exchange)
+2018 - 'Women seen by Women'/ The Photography Gala Awards, 2016 - FotoVisura Photography Grant, 2016 - MOPLA - Month of Photography LA Open Call, 2016 - Moscow International Foto Awards, 2016 - International Photography Awards, 2016 - 'Family of Man' International Photography Awards, 2016 - The Emerging Photographer Fund / BURN Magazine, 2006 - Scholarship DAAD (German Academic Exchange)

 - Video capture

+February 23, 2017: A participant of the 'Shosho Jikinge' (Engl.: 'Grandmother defend yourself') group in the Kibera township practices a technique to break free from a grip.
 In the Korogocho and Kibera slums in Nairobi, Kenya, one in four women are raped.
 Older women in particular have been targets in these small villages, as some young men, often under the influence of drugs and alcohol, believe a widespread superstition: that having sex with a grandmother cures HIV and washes off all sins.
 Recently, with few options, elderly women have begun to fight off these rapists using self-defense techniques.